Charmonium-like resonances with $J^{PC}=0^{++},2^{++}$ in coupled $D\bar D$, $D_s\bar D_s$ scattering on the lattice: Coupled , scattering in a wider energy region

-In Fig. \ref{fig:Omega_wholeE}, we present the $\Omega(E_{cm})$ function (defined in Eq.~(\ref{omega1})) for the coupled $D\bar D-D_s\bar D_s$ scattering matrix as modeled in Section \ref{sec:wholeE}.
+We find that the number of poles with the above-designed scattering matrix is the same as that obtained from the analysis of the separate energy regions.
+The pole locations on the various complex Riemann sheets and their residues are also almost unchanged.
+Following L\"uscher's finite-volume analysis, we extracted the finite-volume spectrum from this scattering matrix.
+In Fig.~\ref{fig:Omega_wholeE}, we present the $\Omega(E_{cm})$ function defined in Eq.~(\ref{omega1}).
+The zeros of $\Omega(E_{cm})$ are the predictions for the finite-volume spectrum derived from the scattering matrix.
 The points indicate the energy levels observed in the actual simulation.
-The zeros of the $\Omega(E_{cm})$ are the predictions for the finite-volume spectrum derived from the scattering matrix.
-It is clear from the figure that the predicted spectrum agrees qualitatively with the observed spectrum.
+It is clear from the figure that the predicted spectrum agrees qualitatively with the lattice energy levels within the energy range of interest and that the same number of levels are obtained.